Significant-Gravitas/AutoGPT-Code-Ability/README.md

 2. **Architecture Design**: Based on the requirements, the Architect sub-agent develops a solution architecture, breaking down the application into smaller, manageable modules and creating templates.

-3. **Development**: The Coding sub-agent uses the templates and architecture guidelines to write the actual code for each module of the application.
+3. **Development**: The Developer sub-agent uses the templates and architecture guidelines to write the actual code for each module of the application.

 4. **Deployment**: Once the coding is complete, the Delivery sub-agent takes over to package, compile, and deploy the application to the desired environment.